OpenNeuroDerivatives/ds003354-fmriprep/README.md

 # ds003354 - fMRIPrep derivatives

-This dataset is a BIDS Derivatives dataset resulting from running fMRIPrep vVERSION on [ds003354](https://openneuro.org/datasets/ds003354).
+This dataset is a BIDS Derivatives dataset resulting from running fMRIPrep v23.2.0 on [ds003354](https://openneuro.org/datasets/ds003354).

 ## Methods